Kovnir/FastTweener/README.md

 FastTweener.Init(settings);
 ```

 If you don't do that `FastTweener` will be auto-initialized with the default settings.
+To get initialization status use `bool FastTweener.IsInitialized` property.

 **WARNING: If you want to use manual initialization you need to do that before creating your first Tween!**